Quasi-Bayes properties of a recursive procedure for mixtures: A statistical interpretation of Newton's algorithm

-As noticed, if $G_0$ is absolutely continuous with respect to a sigma-finite measure $\lambda$ on $\Theta$, $G_0 \ll \lambda$, then $G_n \ll \lambda$, and its density $g_n$ satisfies Newton's recursive rule (\ref{eq:recursiveDensities}).
-It is immediate to verify that, for any fixed $\theta$, the sequence $(g_n(\theta))$ is a martingale.
-Since $g_n(\theta)$ is non-negative, there exists a function $g^*(\theta)$ such that, for every $\theta$, $g_n(\theta)$ converges to $g^*(\theta)$ a.s.
+If $G_0$ is absolutely continuous with respect to a sigma-finite measure $\lambda$ on $\Theta$, denoted $G_0 \ll \lambda$, then $G_n \ll \lambda$, and the corresponding density $g_n$ satisfies Newton's recursive rule (\ref{eq:recursiveDensities}).
+It is easy to verify that, for any fixed $\theta$, the sequence $(g_n(\theta))$ is a martingale under the c.i.d. law $P$.
+Since $g_n(\theta)$ is non-negative, there exists a function $g^*(\theta)$ such that, for every $\theta$, $g_n(\theta)$ converges to $g^*(\theta)$, $P$-a.s.
 However, this fact is not sufficient to conclude that $G \ll \lambda$.
-The latter property requires that $g_n$ converges in $L^1$, or, equivalently, $G_n$ converges to $G$ in total variation.
-This fact is made precise in the following Lemma \ref{th:appendix1}.
-Then, Lemma \ref{th:appendix2} gives sufficient conditions for $G_n \rightarrow G$ in total variation, and $G\ll\lambda$, a.s.
-The two lemmas are extensions of Theorems 1 and 4 in \cite{BertiPratelliRigo2013}, the main difference being that we do not assume that the involved sequence of random variables is c.i.d.
-To be $\cF$-c.i.d., a sequence has to be adapted to the filtration $\cF$, and this condition is not satisfied, in general, by the sequence $(\theta_n)$ in Newton's model.
-Still, one can fairly easily extend the proofs of Theorems 1 and 4 in \cite{BertiPratelliRigo2013}, by directly requiring the martingale property of the sequence of random measures $Q_n$, which is otherwise implied by the $\cF$-c.i.d. property, to obtain the two lemmas below, whose proofs are therefore omitted.
-The proofs of the following Theorem \ref{th:absolcont} is instead provided in Section \ref{sec:proofs}.

-\begin{lemma} Let $\lambda$ be a sigma-finite measure on a Polish space $S$.
-For any $n$, let $Q_n$ be a random measure on $S$ such that the sequence $(Q_n)$ is a measure-valued martingale with respect to a filtration $(\mathcal F_n)$, and let $Q$ be its limit.
-Then $Q \ll \lambda$ a.s. if and only if, a.s., $Q_n \ll \lambda$ for every $n$ and $Q_n$ converges to $Q$ in total variation. \end{lemma}
+The following theorem gives sufficient conditions for $G$ to be absolutely continuous with respect to $\lambda$.
+In particular, when $\lambda$ is the Lebesgue measure, it gives conditions for the existence of a density $g$, which turns out to be the limit of $(g_n)$, in $L^1$.
+The proof is based on a remarkable result in \cite{BertiPratelliRigo2013} (Theorems 1 and 4), which shows that, for c.i.d. processes, the directing measure is absolutely continuous with respect to $\lambda$ if and only if the predictive distribution is absolutely continuous and converges in total variation.
+However, this result does not apply directly to our setting, since $(\theta_n)$ is not, generally, c.i.d.
+In the Appendix we provide two Lemmas (Lemmas \ref{th:appendix1} and \ref{th:appendix2}), which are slight extensions of Theorems 1 and 4 in \cite{BertiPratelliRigo2013}, the main difference being that we substitute the c.i.d. assumption with a martingale property that holds in our setting.
+These results lead to the following theorem. \begin{thm} Let $G$ be the $P$-a.s. limit of the sequence of predictive rules $G_n$ defined by (\ref{eq:newton}), with $G_0 \ll \lambda$.
+If the following conditions hold